Last weekend, as a birthday treat pour moi, hubby and I stayed at Newforge House.

-After a quick freshen up and change for dinner, we headed down to the lounge for a pre dinner drink and to explore the house a little bit more, taking in the architectural details, the antique furniture and the country charm.
+After a quick freshen up and change for dinner, we headed down to the lounge for a pre dinner drink.
+It also gave us the chance to explore the house a little bit more, taking in the architectural details, the antique furniture and the country charm.

 A strong emphasis is placed on serving local produce.
-So after hubby had enjoyed a McGraths Irish Ale brewed just down the road in Craigavon, it was time to sit ourselves down in the dining room as, by this stage, we were feeling rather hungry !
+Hubby enjoyed a McGraths Irish Ale which is brewed just down the road in Craigavon.
+Then it was time to make our way to the dining room.
+As, by this stage, we were feeling rather hungry !

 To start us off, we were treated to some freshly home made wheaten bread which went down very well with a drop of local hand churned Abernethy Butter from Dromara village, again just a few miles away.
 You can even find this butter at Fortnum and Masons.

-All in all, a wonderful birthday treat.
+All in all, it was a wonderful birthday treat.
 I couldn’t have asked for more.
-Belfast is experiencing a bit of a hotel boom at the moment, which is great to see, but for me it was lovely to get off the beaten track and discover this hidden gem in the country.
+Belfast is experiencing a bit of a hotel boom at the moment, which is great to see.
+But for me it was lovely to get off the beaten track and discover this hidden gem in the country.
 We will definitely return.
-And for anyone travelling to Northern Ireland and looking to explore what our country has to offer, this is well worth a look – for its great food, country charm, central location and personal service.
-You can find out more at the Newforge House website.
+For anyone travelling to Northern Ireland and looking to explore what our country has to offer, this is well worth a look.
+You’ll find great food, country charm, a central location and personal service.
+You can find out more on their website here

 What a gem of a house.
 Great shots .
 Des.